Coderdotnew/intro_web_apps_dgm/01_class/01_ruby_basics/README.md

  => nil
 ```

-:clap: :clap: :clap: YOU WROTE YOUR FIRST PROGRAM!
+YOU WROTE YOUR FIRST PROGRAM!
 The `Hello, World!` program is famously the first program many computer programmers write.
 So welcome to the club!

 - Ruby first printed `Hello, World!` to the screen.
 Notice there are no quotes because we use `puts` and `print` for the user, the quotes are for the computer.
 When it is printed, the quotes are removed because we can understand words without making them strings (with quotes around them)
 - The return value, as expected, is `nil`, as depicted by the `=>`symbol.
 Can you remember why this is our return value?